Baroness Beeban Kidron

 Crossbench Peer in the UK House of Lords and Chair of 5Rights Foundation

-Kidron is the Founder and Chair of 5Rights Foundation, whose mission is to build the digital world children and young people deserve.
-5Rights has pioneered a range of international policies and programmes, such as; developing a Child Online Protection Policy for the Government of Rwanda; creating a Global Handbook for Child Online Protection; and working in partnership with IEEE to create Universal Standards for Children and for Digital Services and Products.
+Kidron is the Founder and Chair of 5Rights Foundation.
+Under her leadership, 5Rights has pioneered a range of international policies and programmes, such as developing a Child Online Protection Policy for the Government of Rwanda; creating a Global Model for Child Online Protection; and working in partnership with IEEE to create Universal Standards for Children and for Digital Services and Products.
 5Rights also supported the UNCRC in drafting a general comment (no. 25) on the relevance of children’s rights to the digital world.
-This is anticipated to have global significance on the expectations and duties of States and business to children.

 The digital world is no longer a ‘nice to have’, but rather a necessity for the advancement of individuals, communities and entire regions.
 If it is no longer optional, then it follows that it must also be rights respecting, fair, inclusive and available to people in ways that are meaningful and affordable.
 The Broadband Commission has a unique role in ensuring that connectivity happens, and that when it happens it brings equity and human flourishing in its wake.